Curse of the Concrete Island on Amarillo’s 6th Street

 The Eatery on Route 66

-The Eatery currently calls this location home.
-They moved from the west end of 6th street and into this location in September 2021.
-They are a cafe and bakery that serves up delicious quiches, sandwiches, and salads.
-Not to mention all the sweet treats baked daily.
+The Eatery called this location home.
+They moved from the west end of 6th Street and into this location in September 2021.
+They were a cafe and bakery that served up delicious quiches, sandwiches, and salads.
+However, they closed in the Summer of 2023.
+Even though The Eatery on 6th is closed, the sweet treats are still available through Strange and Unusual Sweets.